tdwg/process/review_manager.md

 While it is appropriate to seek Reviewers from different communities/disciplines, this is less important than their technical abilities.
 Ideally, good Reviewers will have experience in a range of areas/applications.

-It would be hoped that at least two of the reviews would provide a comprehensive check of all of the technical details of the proposed standard.
+It would be hoped that at least two of the Reviews would provide a comprehensive check of all of the technical details of the proposed standard.
 With a complex standard, this will take time.

 | [See issue #5](https://github.com/tdwg/process/issues/5) tracking system |
 | :--- |
 | *Replace obsolete text here about archiving correspondence in OJS with some alternative method, probably involving GitHub.* |

-An example of an email request to potential Reviewers can be found in section 5.2: Please use something like this as the email content.
+An example of an email request to potential expert Reviewers can be found in section 5.2: Please use something like this as the email content.

 The timeframe for individual Reviewers to respond is up to the Review Manager.
-A period of around **one month** would be reasonable given that the review task may be substantial.
+A period of around **one month** would be reasonable given that the Review task may be substantial.
 Reviewers' submissions should be timely.
-If a Reviewer is not able to complete the review within a reasonable timeframe, another Reviewer may need to be engaged.
+If a Reviewer is not able to complete the Review within a reasonable timeframe, another Reviewer may need to be engaged.
 You may want to have a Reviewer or two 'up your sleeve' in case of missed deadlines.
 Once a deadline has been passed, send a reminder and in parallel, consider seeking an additional Reviewer.
 This way, there are minimal holdups.

 ## 3.2 Review Criteria

 What **criteria** should you convey to Reviewers to judge a submission?
-A TDWG standard is a document, but consideration should be given in the review of how effectively the proposed standard could be implemented.
+A TDWG standard is a document, but consideration should be given in the Review of how effectively the proposed standard could be implemented.

 - The key issue for Reviewers is that the proposed TDWG standard efficiently addresses the community need.
 Does the submission achieve the intended outcome in an efficient and effective manner?
 - Is the submission clearly written?
 If not, then uptake of the standard, however technically capable it is, will be diminished.
 Is the document itself structured in a way that will facilitate understanding by the broadest audience?
 Each standard document must clearly indicate what parts of it are normative.
 This may be done by designation at the start of the document (e.g. "all parts of the document excluding examples marked as non-normative") or by indicating at the start of particular sections whether they are normative or not.
 See Section 3.2.1 of the Standards Documentation Specification for details.